prantlf/v-config/README.md

 # config

-Reads a configuration file into a configuration struct.
+Looks for a configuration file in various formats and reads it into a configuration object.

 Uses [prantlf.json] and [prantlf.yaml].
 Can be combined with [prantlf.cargs] to override selected options from the command-line.